Illumina/manta/README.md

 Data analysis and Interpretation
 --------------------------------

-After completing the installation, see the [Manta user guide](src/markdown/mantaUserGuide.md) for instructions on how to run Manta, interpret results, and a high-level overview of the method.
+After completing the installation, see the [Manta user guide] [UserGuide] for instructions on how to run Manta, interpret results, and a high-level overview of the method.

 The user guide is also available within any manta binary distrubution: